Joshua H. Legate

 In addition to design for theatre he has also worked as an Adjunct Professor of Lighting Design and Technology with Central Washington University.
 He designed numerous productions for Central Washington University and Yakima Valley Community College, while also mentoring students and overseeing production in the Light Shop.

-He received his MFA from the University of Washington as a student in the design program, and has lectured at Central Washington University, Yakima Valley Community College, Flathead Valley Community College, and The Nanjing University of Aeronautics and Astronautics.
+He received his MFA from the University of Washington with a specialization in Lighting and Projection Design, and has lectured at Central Washington University, Yakima Valley Community College, Flathead Valley Community College, and The Nanjing University of Aeronautics and Astronautics.

 Joshua is currently the Visiting Assistant Professor of Design at Utah State University's Theatre Arts Department where he is teaching and mentoring in Scenic, Lighting, and Projection Design.

 Joshua was raised in Kalispell, Montana where he grew up hiking, camping, and producing theatre with a family that is heavily involved in educational and community theatre.
 The stage and production shops quickly became a second home for Joshua.
-When he is not busy putting up a show, Joshua can usually be found exploring the countryside with his dog, Penelope.
+When he is not busy putting up a show, Joshua can usually be found in Seattle or fishing on the Washington Coast with his dog, Penelope.